-This has not been tested in the Courts.
-Thus, it is possible that there may be protections at Common Law.
+This has not been tested in the courts.
+Thus, it is possible that there may be protections by common law created in the future by judicial decisions.

 RELIGIOUS FREEDOM IN INTERNATIONAL LAW

 In addition to the protection of religious freedom in each country, there are also different international instruments or legal documents that protect this right.
 In 1948, the right to freedom of religion and conscience was introduced by the Universal Declaration of Human Rights.
 Since then, there have been different covenants and conventions that establish and develop this right at the international level.